alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 }
 ```
 The rules corresponding to the code are as follows:
-If the request parameter contains tag=gray, and the request header contains id and the value is greater than 10,uri is /router-test, 50% of the traffic is routed to the v2 version, and the rest is routed to the v1 version.
+If the request parameter contains tag=gray, and the request header contains id and the value is greater than 10, URL is `/router-test`, 50% of the traffic is routed to the v2 version, and the rest is routed to the v1 version.
 If one of the traffic does not meet the requirements, the traffic is routed to the v1 version.

-#####  demonstrate Steps
+#####  demonstration Steps
 1. visit http://localhost:18083/add Push the routing rules from the control surface interface to the routing rule warehouse
    visit http://localhost:18083/router -The test does not meet the routing rules.
 When the test is routed to the v1 version, the v1 version instance prints and returns the following results:
    ```